Training Image Derivatives: Increased Accuracy and Universal Robustness: Problem formulation

-The cost function ($\text{\ref{eq:E0}}$) for the problem ($\text{\ref{eq:problem}}$) is defined only for images that belong to the 6-dimensional manifold of the 1681-dimensional input space.
-The full image space is mostly filled with noise, the output for which is of little concern.
-However, some of its elements are located close enough to the original data set to be visually indistinguishable, but the output of the network is drastically different \cite{szegedy_intriguing_2013}.
-As noted in \cite{goodfellow_explaining_2014}, such images can be generated using the gradient of the network with respect to a given output.
-For the network with 12 million weights, the gradient with respect to the first output is shown in Fig. $\text{\ref{fig:Adversarial-gradients}}$.
-Its norm is $0.71$.
+The problem ($\text{\ref{eq:problem}}$) and its cost function ($\text{\ref{eq:E0}}$) are defined only for inputs that lie strictly on the 6-dimensional manifold of the 1681-dimensional image space.
+The full image space is largely filled with noise, which is of little concern.
+However, some elements are close enough to the original dataset to appear visually indistinguishable, yet the network's output for them is drastically different \cite{szegedy_intriguing_2013}.
+As noted in \cite{goodfellow_explaining_2014}, such images can be generated using the gradient of the network.
+An example of the gradient with respect to the first output is shown in Fig. $\text{\ref{fig:Adversarial-gradients}}$, with a norm of $0.71$.
 When added to the original image with a small factor

 the first output can be estimated as